-Since I was a teenager, I have been telling stories for the fun of it through film, video, audio drama, and more, all under the auspices of Blue Towel Productions.
-View and listen to many of those projects here, or read on for comments on other stories or items that catch my interest.
+Since I was a teenager, I have been telling stories for the fun of it through film, video, audio drama, and more.
+Check out many of those projects here, or read on for comments on other stories or items that catch my interest.

 Dalek Empire: The Human Factor, Death to the Daleks!, Project Infinity (and farewell Gareth Thomas) [Big Finish]

 A while ago, I mentioned having listened to the first volume of Big Finish’s Dalek Empire series, in spite of not being a fan of the Daleks (normally) and having limited funds with which to purchase Big Finish’s audio wares.
 However, a cool deal that I came across a while ago allowed me to get ahold of both of the first two Volumes of Dalek Empire (four episodes each) and I recently, finally was able to finish off Volume I with three episodes entitled The Human Factor, Death to the Daleks!, and Project Infinity.
 Read more…

 Picard finds himself mysteriously moving back and forth between three different eras of his life: the day when he first came aboard the Enterprise as Captain, far future when he is long-retired, and the “present day.”
 In all three time frames he becomes aware of a mysterious anomaly in space that threatens to destroy the universe.
 He is also told by Q that he must solve this mystery in order to prove that humanity is worthy to exist.
 Read more…